tiaho/Michelmore-Lab-Scripts/README.md

 * filters output files from dag_mergeBlock_getLinks_v4.pl to prepare for plotting with Circos

+**gff_items_windows.pl**

+* determines the number of items in a gff file that are in a particular window size across a genome

 **split_alingments.pl**

 * splits a protein alignment by half, and splits the nucleotide sequence based on the number of amino acids/gaps present